FreeRTOS/iot-reference-arm-corstone3xx/docs/applications/speech_recognition.md

 The Speech Recognition application demonstrates identifying sentences on a voice input by utilising ML accelerator [Ethos-U55](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u55).
 The application encompasses [TrustedFirmware-M](https://www.trustedfirmware.org/projects/tf-m/) running on the secure side of the Armv8-M processor, while the ML inference engine (tensorflow-lite) and the model running on the non-secure side of the Armv8-M processor.

-When a sentence is infered, it is printed on the terminal and sent to the configured cloud provider.
+When a sentence is inferred, it is printed on the terminal and sent to the configured cloud provider.

 The following audio source configurations are supported:
 * ROM.